 - Create handprint art and come up with cute sayings for gift tags.

 Here is our first idea, this one is always a hit!
 Need a Starbucks gift tag to attach to their favorite drink?
 It’s inexpensive to pick up and they’re sure to enjoy every sip.
+This is just one of 8 free printable Teacher appreciation tags we offer.

 All you need to put this one together is: